bpollack/jewelcat/README.md

 1. `sudo setcap CAP_NET_BIND_SERVICE=+eip /path/to/jewelcat`
 2. Use `authbind`.

-You don't need to bind to port 80/443 to use jewelcat but obviously it makes using the `.dev` domain much nicer.
+You don't need to bind to port 80/443 to use jewelcat but obviously it makes using the `.test` domain much nicer.

 There is a shortcut for binding to 80/443 by passing `-sysbind` which overrides `-http-port` and `-https-port`.